everii-Group/mocoapp-api-docs/sections/comments.md

 }
 ```

-The text must be valid HTML.
+The text must be "plain text" or valid HTML.

 ## GET /comments